serein-dream/RingCommunication/readme.md

 ### where is the core code of communication

-    It is 33-57 lines in the "train_model()" function in "run.py" file under "utiles" folder, between "loss.backward()" and "optimizer.step()".
+    It is 33-57 lines in the 'train_model()' function in 'run.py' file under 'utiles' folder, between 'loss.backward()' and 'optimizer.step()'.
     There are detailed comments to explain my ideas.

 ### Installing